microsoft/CollabLLM/README.md

 CollabLLM transforms traditional language models from passive responders to active collaborators in multi-turn conversations.
 This repository provides the complete framework for computing multiturn-aware rewards and training collaborative language models.

-:warning: This code is no longer maintained.
-Please check the first author's [repository](https://github.com/Wuyxin/collabllm) for the latest updates.
+:warning: Please check the first author's [repository](https://github.com/Wuyxin/collabllm) for the latest updates of CollabLLM.

 ---
 ## Installation